-Worcester County Food Bank (WCFB) is aware of many resources available to provide additional food and nutrition assistance for individuals and families in need.
-If you are in need of additional food and nutrition assistance, please contact these programs directly to learn more.
+Worcester County Food Bank (WCFB) is aware of many resources available to provide additional food and nutrition assistance for individuals and families in need, and we’ve included links to some of them below.
+Please contact these programs directly to learn more.

-WCFB works in partnership with nonprofit programs located in Worcester County to provide food assistance to individuals and families.
-To locate a food pantry or community meal program in your area, please use our Agency Locator.
+WCFB also works in partnership with nonprofit programs located in Worcester County to provide food assistance to individuals and families in our area.
+To locate a food pantry or community meal program near you, please use our Agency Locator.

 SNAP-Supplemental Nutrition Assistance Program (Formerly Food Stamps)